michaelpq/michaelpq.github.io/_posts/2023-03-23-postgres-16-pgident-extension.markdown

 ---

-Phase two of the improvements done in PostgreSQL 16 for authentication configuration involve [pg_ident.conf](https://www.postgresql.org/docs/devel/auth-username-maps.html), mainly with this [commit](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=efb6f4a):
+The second phase of the improvements done in PostgreSQL 16 for authentication configuration involve [pg_ident.conf](https://www.postgresql.org/docs/devel/auth-username-maps.html), mainly with this [commit](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commit;h=efb6f4a):